AndreWohnsland/skillplotter/README.md

 ## Examples

-Here you can see an example of the generated svg.
-Currently there are always two equal divided columns, in the future there will be the option to choose between one to three columns.
+Here you can see an example of the generated skill plot:

 ![skillist](https://github.com/AndreWohnsland/skillplotter/blob/master/docs/skills_example.png?raw=true)